 As significant investors in many companies, we believe it is our duty to encourage companies to act in the best interest of shareholders and our environment - for better investment outcomes for our clients.
 We have engaged with companies on issues such as:

-Our analysts continued their extensive research on climate change and electric vehicles and their impact on industry and the environment.
+Our analysts continued their research on climate change and the impact of future increase in carbon price on certain industries.

 The UNPRI defines responsible investment as an approach that aims to incorporate environmental, social and governance (ESG) factors into investment decisions, to better manage risk and generate sustainable, long-term returns.
 At Fidelity, responsible investment is an integral part of our investment process.